 - Users walk, run or cycle to virtual tags which are placed on the app's interface

 - Tags are worth and average 50 points per tag.
-Once users are near they player receives the points which helps the school to move up the leaderboard
+Once users are near they player receives the points which helps the school to move up the leaderboard (see below)

 - At the end of the leaderboard seasons (resets every 12 -14 weeks) the top 3 or more School PTA's are given performance bonus prizes.
 There are various other prizes for parents and children during the leaderboard seasons.

-Follow the links below to find out more and sign your school up, or get in touch with Greg Brown, Children & Young People Lead at Active Lincolnshire to find out more about the programme in Lincolnshire.
+You can also get in touch with Greg Brown, Children & Young People Lead at Active Lincolnshire to find out more about the programme in Lincolnshire.